igor-vii/Argus-Agent-Test-Lab/README.md

 Most systems are tested against expected behavior.

-Zeus Agent Test Lab is designed to test what happens when agents behave badly, networks become unreliable, payments are delayed or abandoned, requests are duplicated, responses disappear, and multiple failures happen at the same time.
+Argus Agent Test Lab is designed to test what happens when agents behave badly, networks become unreliable, payments are delayed or abandoned, requests are duplicated, responses disappear, and multiple failures happen at the same time.

 The laboratory should be able to create a controlled **perfect storm** and determine whether the target system preserves its economic, state, execution, and evidence invariants.